jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

             self.assertIsNot(0, False)

             a_float = 0.0
-            # assert 0.0 is not None
+            # assert 0.0 is not False
-            assert a_float is not None
+            assert a_float is not False
             # self.assertIs(0.0, False)
             # self.assertIsNot(0.0, False)
             self.assertIsNot(a_float, False)